Getting to know Proctors Operations Director Dan Sheehan

 This is the second installment of a series getting to know the senior leadership at Proctors Collaborative.
 They are the faces you see at our venues and events, and their expertise guides us along our mission.
 The following Q&A has been edited for clarity.

 SCHENECTADY— Since 1991, Dan Sheehan has been an employee–in some capacity–at Proctors.
 From rigging lights and audio production, to running the backstage, he has played crucial roles in successful performances, night after night, year after year.
 Ensuring all day-to-day operations run smoothly and efficiently is not an easy feat and Sheehan has been at the helm through some of Proctors biggest projects.
-In 2003, Proctors embarked on an exciting new $40 million expansion.
-A new stage house, three times the size of the previous stage, was completed in December 2005 to accommodate the largest touring Broadway shows.
-Sheehan’s oversight and expertise guarantees every tour, and show goes off with success.
+In 2003, Proctors embarked on an exciting $40 million expansion.
+A new stage house, three times the size of the previous stage, was completed in December 2005 to accommodate the largest touring Broadway shows and include some of Sheehan’s favorite memories working at Proctors.
+His oversight and expertise guarantee every tour, and show goes off with success.

 1. What is a brief explanation of your role at Proctors Collaborative?